The 8 most comfortable football boots 2023

 1. adidas Copa Mundial

 In our eyes, the adidas Copa Mundial can do no wrong.
 And it often appears on our list of the most durable football boots.
-It even make regular appearances in our best football boots of the year rankings.
+It even makes a regular appearance in our best football boots of the year rankings.

 Above its robustness and reliability however, is a level of comfort few other boots have been able to replicate in the 40+ years since its release.